LeonardoJost/MMR/README.md

 A linked OSF project is at https://osf.io/hxa2s/

 ## Conducting the Experiment
 The code in this repository contains bugfixes (in the original version, the stimuli in the visual condition were already turned 3°).
-The version used in the experiment is available in the osf project.
+The version used in the experiment is available as 'Mental Manual RotationOV.osexp'.
 The experiment is programmed for use with a steering wheel.
 The experiment was conducted using a Thrustmaster T150RS and the settings are chosen accordingly.
 The experiment contains a pre and post test and three possible training conditions in between and a questionaire after all tests.
 ### OpenSesame